I am once again writing this report from a first-class sleeping cabin on Amtrak’s legendary California Zephyr.

 Here is the makeup of the portfolio:

-(UYG) - ProShares Ultra Financials Fund - The three largest single stock holdings are Wells Fargo (WFC), Berkshire Hathaway (BRK.B), and JP Morgan Chase (JPM).
-It was up 38.42% last year.
+(UYG) – ProShares Ultra Financials Fund - The three largest single stock holdings are Wells Fargo (WFC), Berkshire Hathaway (BRK.B), and JP Morgan Chase (JPM).
+It is up 6.2% so far this year.
 For more details on the fund, please click here.

 There are a couple of provisos to mention here.